 By Carolyn Reed, Vollara FreshAir Surround

-Are you ready for spring?
+If so, are you ready for fall?
 Weather changes, increases in heat and humidity means more irritants in the air.

 If you have asthma, you have inflamed airways.
 Inflamed airways are sensitive, and will react to certain inhaled substances.
 This increases the irritation and swelling of your airways.
 It’s a vicious cycle.